Brief History of

 Pilar was once again on the brink of oblivion!

 The Leaguers started meeting in Pilar from 1936.
-Eventually only Conceicao Rodrigues and Francisco Sequeira remained as an inspiration to the Reorganised Society.
+Eventually only Fr.
+Conceicao Rodrigues and Fr.
+Francisco Sequeira remained as an inspiration to the Reorganised Society.
 The one survivor of the society Fr.
-Remedios do Rosario Gomes, accepted them enthusiastically.
+Remedios do Rosario Gomes, joined them enthusiastically.

-On July 02, 1939, they assembled around the Blessed Sacrament in the Pilar Monastery Church and the Society of Pilar had its reorganization.
+On July 02, 1939, on the feast of the Visitation, they assembled around the Blessed Sacrament in the Pilar Monastery Church and the Society of Pilar had its reorganization.
+Incidentally the same year, the mortal remains of Ven.
+Agnelo were transfered to Pilar on January 10, 1939.